Inria-Prosecco/pqxdh-analysis/README.md

 - adding the SPK, OPK and EK_A seems more optional.
 Currently, the parties only agree on those values modulo the small sub group elements.
 Yet, it does not have any clear security impact.

 Overall, including information directly inside the KDF rather than in the AD makes the cryptographic proof simpler, and notably less dependent on the security of the AEAD.

+## Revision 1 with Kyber

+To justify the security of the existing implementation, we pushed further the analysis regarding the fact that " Kyber in facts ties the shared secret to the KEM public key."

+We developped a dedicated collision resistance notion on KEMs that capture this intuition, proved it for Kyber, and proved that PQXDH under this additional assumption does ensure the authentication o the PQPSK, thus thwarting F4.

 ## Acknowledgements